ychantit/airflow_aws_utils/README.md

   - Airflow is installed https://airflow.apache.org/installation.html
   - An airflow connection to connect to the EMR instance is correctly created (ssh_emr_default).
 This connection holds the reference to the key file, remote user and host for ssh session
  * The actual workflow example will compute a number of jobs to run (e.g. as an example partitions to add for a external table on s3) and then launch a sub dag to submit all jobs for aws emr to compute and wait for it to finish

+# aws_athena_query_runner
+* This workflow shows how to submit a query for aws athena and then block until the query returns *